juliustao/BIMEF-python/README.md

 Alternatively, you can install the slightly slower pyamg module (run the command 'pip install pyamg' in the terminal).
 To use pyamg, you can modify lines 172-184 by commenting out the sksparse.cholmod code and uncomment the pyamg code.

+# Python vs MATLAB discrepancies

+1. The Python translation of imresize matches the original MATLAB version with a tolerance more precise than 1e-10, so both versions are virtually identical.

+2. Python's cv2.imread and MATLAB's imread read slightly differently.
+Corresponding uint8 pixel values can differ by up to 5 or in rare cases, even over 5.

+3. Python's fminbound and MATLAB's fminbnd find slightly different values of k that minimize entropy, probably because the Python version converges differently.

+Fortunately, the enhanced images produced by both algorithms are visually identical.